DesyncTheThird/corne-keymap/readme.md

 However, `Ctrl`+`Backspace` will reset key tracking history.

+Punctuation following a dynamic output that ends with a space will remove the space within the timeout duration.

+> `a [Magic] ,` produces `and,` rather than `and⎵,`.

-Note that this feature only tracks three keys into the past.
+This feature only tracks three keys into the past.

+> [!NOTE]
+> This is not a technical limitation; the history queue can easily be expanded to track more keys if desired, but three keys has been more than sufficient in practice.

 After a short duration (default 1000ms) of no keyboard input, both dynamic keys will reset to the `Non-alpha` state.

-Punctuation following a dynamic output that ends with a space will remove the space within the timeout duration.

 > [!NOTE]
 > In QWERTY and Basic modes, both dynamic keys are overridden to only have repeat functionality.
 This behaviour can also be changed in `process_magic`, though the default output tables as above will not make much sense for QWERTY layouts.